Shynixn/MCCoroutine/README.md

 ## Shipping and Running

-* In order to use the StructureBlockLib Api on your server, you need to put the implementation of the Api on your server.
+* In order to use the MCCoroutine Api on your server, you need to put the implementation of the Api on your server.
 * This can only be achieved by shipping the following dependencies with your plugin.

 **Maven**